fuzziqersoftware/newserv/README.md

 - Run `./newserv` in the newserv directory.
 This will start the game server and run the interactive shell.
 You may need `sudo` if newserv's built-in DNS server is enabled.
 - Use the interactive shell to add a license.
 Run `help` in the shell to see how to do this.

+### Using newserv as a proxy

+If you want to play online on remote servers rather than running your own server, newserv also includes a PSO proxy.
+Currently this works with PSO GC and may work with PC, but not with BB.

+To use the proxy, add an entry to the ProxyDestinations dictionary in config.json, then run newserv and connect to it as normal (see below).
+You'll see a "Proxy server" option in the main menu, and you can pick which remote server to connect to.

+A few things to be aware of when using the proxy server:
+- There are shell commands that affect clients on the proxy (run 'help' in the shell to see what they are).
+All proxy commands only work when there's exactly one client connected through the proxy, since there isn't (yet) a way to say via the shell which session you want to affect.
+- Using the "change ship" or "change block" actions from the lobby counter will bring you back to newserv's main menu, not the remote server's ship select.
+You can go back to the server you were just on by choosing it from newserv's proxy server menu again.
+- The proxy server blocks chat commands that look like newserv commands by default, but you can change this with the `set-chat-safety off` shell command if needed.

 ### Connecting local clients

 If you're running PSO on a real GameCube, you can make it connect to newserv by setting its default gateway and DNS server addresses to newserv's address.
 Note that newserv's DNS server is disabled by default; you'll have to enable it in config.json.